smadapoosi/IKCTML/README.md

 ## Introduction

 According to the CDC, kidney disease is the ninth leading cause of death in the United States, affecting more than 1 in 7 adults.
 However, advancements in RNA sequencing technologies promise to provide answers, giving revolutionary insight into the complex mechanisms of kidney disease at cell-level resolution.
-This project seeks to increace the accessablity of data-driven medicine for the human kidney by compiling 5 expert-annotated sn and scRNAseq datasets of healthy, adult human kidney cells and harnessing them to automatically identify unknown query data.
+This project seeks to increace the accessablity of data-driven medicine for the human kidney by compiling 5 expert-annotated sn and scRNAseq datasets of healthy, adult human kidney cells and harnessing them to automatically identify unknown user query data.

 ### Pipeline Objective